alexwkleung/Lilian/posts/lilian.md

     3. Create a data structure involving matrices (i.e., multiple 1x3 matrices) that contain the post data (frontmatter, post content, file names).

-    4. Sort the matrix by date (parsed to milliseconds) using **an implemented sorting algorithm** (i.e., bubble sort).
+    4. Sort the matrix by date (parsed to milliseconds for comparison) using **an implemented sorting algorithm** (i.e., bubble sort).

-    5. Create HTML template strings (posts, post list, etc).
+    5. Create HTML template strings (index, posts, post list, etc).

     6. Make sure generated HTML files are minified using html-minifier-terser.
 Generated HTML files shouldn't be modified directly.

     7. Using functions from [fs-dir](https://github.com/alexwkleung/fs-dir) allows executing file system operations with ease.
 Filtering and removing extensions were helpful.

+    In the upcoming updates to Lilian, I plan on refactoring the post util so that it is more efficient.
+While the parsing speed may not be a concern due to everything done locally, the code is quite inefficient regardless.